Life0fBrian/Anycubic-i3-Mega-IDEX-mod/README.md

 This mod converts the Anycubic i3 Mega into an IDEX 3D printer.
 ![all1](https://user-images.githubusercontent.com/84620081/231165230-d3afbbfe-5f22-417b-bd14-b3eb3cc21254.JPG)

-The project is currently still in its design phase and has not been brought to life yet.
+The project is currently still in its design phase but already printed to build a first version.
 It uses a 1515 aluminum extrusion and MGN12 linear rail for the X gantry.
 (The printer itself will get a linear rail mod for the bed as well and upgrades to 24V.)
 ![x_gantry1](https://user-images.githubusercontent.com/84620081/231167820-eca77ade-9970-43e1-a085-4397b2fd5f43.JPG)